AnggaR96s/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?